liamodwyer/github-pages/_workshop/5-templates.md

 For academic templates there is a handy topic list on github of over 200 repositories categorised as ['academic websites'](https://github.com/topics/academic-website).

+# Practice!

-We will take a few of these in turn and look at how to customise them, mainly using _config.yml.
-With all of these we begin by switching on the Github Pages setting as in section 4.
+We will take a few of these in turn and look at how to customise them, mainly using `_config.yml` and looking around at some of the other folders like `_data` and `_posts` .

+:pushpin: With all of these we begin by switching on the Github Pages setting as in section 4.

 #### Minimal Mistakes (Template)
 - [Minimal Mistakes](https://github.com/mmistakes/mm-github-pages-starter)